Step 6: Third Party—Types of Sexual Harassment

 If Shelly's supervisor learned about the situation, the supervisor would have to take action to mend the situation to avoid liability.

-The following clip is an example of what may become Third Party Harassment.
+The following clip could be considered Third Party Harassment.